 - Find a faculty mentor

-- Become involved in faculty directed research while enrolled in P196 (PSB Research Seminar), SE198 (Directed Study) or SE199 (Independent Study) with their faculty mentor for two quarters.
+- Become involved in faculty directed research while enrolled in at least 1 P196 (PSB Research Seminar), or SE198 (Directed Study) or SE199 (Independent Study) with their faculty mentor.

 - Perform mentored research while enrolled in the School of Social Ecology's honors seminar sequence (H190ABW)

 - Submit a senior research thesis or a report at a scientific conference

 At the end of the program (by Friday 5:00 pm 5th week of Spring Quarter), students need to submit an APPLICATION (PDF).
 All students fulfilling the formal requirements will be awarded the certificate for "Social Ecology Excellence in Research".
 The best student will be selected by a faculty committee based on their overall performance in the program and the senior research project and will receive a special recognition in the form of a $300 book store gift certificate.
 This additional honor will be noted on the Social Ecology Excellence in Research award certificate.

 For further information please contact Faculty Director Dr. Amy Dent at email@example.com